LLNL/axom/src/components/sidre/docs/sphinx/buffer.rst

 The Buffer interface includes the following operations:

- * Retrieve the unique id of the Buffer object
+ * Retrieve the unique id of the Buffer object.
  * Query whether a Buffer is *described* or *allocated*.
  * Describe Buffer data (type and number of elements).
  * Allocate, reallocate, deallocate Buffer data.